-But sometimes I forget to unwrap God’s extraordinary gifts.
-I knew a guy who was constantly agitated because no one’s as holy as he is and the rest of us drive him crazy.
-Maybe he’s making the same mistake I do sometimes in thinking he’s achieving wisdom, knowledge, and love by his efforts alone, and that his gifts come from himself….
+But sometimes I forget to unwrap God’s special-delivery gifts.
+I knew a guy who was constantly agitated with his fellow parishioners because he felt no one was as holy as he was and the rest of us drove him crazy.
+We’re human, and it can be easy to slip into thinking we’re achieving wisdom, knowledge, and love by our efforts alone, and that our gifts come from ourselves….

 Unwrapping God’s gifts is more about opening ourselves up to his action in us (getting out of our own way) and less about collecting gold stars for exemplary service.
 Because if we’re holy in our own eyes, we’ve limited ourselves to our own vision.
 If we open ourselves to God’s holiness, stand back – heaven’s the limit!

 CatholicAnswers.com lists the following explanation from St. Thomas Aquinas of what the 7 gifts will do for us if we unwrap them, if we allow the Holy Spirit to transform us into the image of Jesus.